 Unraveling the Mystery of Adhesions and Pelvic Pain

-May is Pelvic Pain Awareness Month and an important topic as it affects 25% of women, many who are seeking answers and treatment at our clinic.
+May is Pelvic Pain Awareness Month and an important topic as it affects 25% of women, many who are seeking solutions to pain and dysfunction at our clinic.
 Chronic pelvic pain is described as "nonclinical pain of at least six months duration that appears in locations such as the pelvis, anterior abdominal wall, lower back or buttocks and that is serious enough to cause disability or lead to medical care" according to the American College of Obstetricians and Gynecologists (ACOG).
-In addition to physical pain, women can also experience sleep dysfunction, depression, anxiety and negative effects on relationships and ability to work.
-Clinically, we see it manifest as symptoms of menstrual cramps, hip and sacroiliac dysfunction, infertility and/or bladder, bowel or sexual dysfunction.
+In addition to physical pain, women can also experience sleep dysfunction, depression, anxiety and negative effects on relationships and the ability to work.
+Clinically, we see pelvic pain manifest as symptoms of menstrual cramps, back pain, hip and sacroiliac dysfunction, infertility and/or bladder, bowel or sexual dysfunction.
 It is important to rule out medical reasons for pelvic pain.
 Click here to learn more.

 Adhesions are often overlooked when it comes to pain and dysfunction in the pelvis.
 In addition to causing pain, adhesions can disrupt core function, acting as a strait jacket around muscles and nerves of the abdominal and lumbopelvic region.
 Adhesions are fascial restrictions; think stiff knee after surgery or a scar across a knuckle.
 In order to understand how adhesions disrupt function, it is important to understand what fascia is.

-Recently, medical researchers claim to have discovered a new organ they renamed the interstitium.
+In recent years, medical researchers claim to have discovered a new organ they renamed the interstitium.
 What they are describing is fascia, the fluid-filled matrix of connective tissue throughout the body that serves as an envelope around blood vessels, nerves, muscles and organs that drains into the lymphatic system.
+Consisting of 250 million neurons, it is highly neurological tissue.
 Think of fascia as the white, slippery connective tissue in chicken or roast beef.
-Fascia is made up of collagen, elastin and ground substance (a gelatinous watery substance in between the collagen and elastin protein fibers).
-During the healing process, the ground substance dehydrates and shrivels up like a raisin while collagen lays down more collagen in a process called collagen cross-linking.
+Healthy fascia is essential for normal joint mobility, movement and muscle performance.
+If fascia is unhealthy, it can result in stiffness, myofascial pain syndromes, disease and chronic debilitation.
+Fascia is made up of collagen and elastin protein fibers and ground substance (a gelatinous watery substance in between the collagen and elastin protein fibers).
+During the healing process, the ground substance dehydrates while type I collagen lays down in a process called collagen cross-linking.
 The healing process occurs anytime there is an inflammatory event:

 surgery